tipoqueno/UI-Design/README.md

 #### Accessibility

+- [The A11Y Project](https://a11yproject.com/) - A community-driven effort to make web accessibility easier.

 ### Communities

 - [Information Architecture Institute](https://www.iainstitute.org/) - A nonprofit organization of volunteers with a singular focus: to make the world's information clearer and easier to use by improving how people learn, practice and teach information architecture (IA).